zhaohan-dong/raspberry-pi/rpi4/remote-desktop.md

 ```bash
 sudo systemctl status xrdp
 ```
 Now you're ready to go.
 Login using GUI username and password.
+The default port is 3389

+To use ssh port forward:
+``ssh -NTL [localhost port for rdp]:127.0.0.1:3389 [ssh-user]@[remote-host]``

 ## TigerVNC
 TigerVNC seems to be the best supported VNC server.